Contact Us for a Free Consultation 703-352-9044

 The client may file a motion to withdraw his plea of guilty and waiver of appeal for the deferral proceeding within ten (10) days.
 The court will hold a hearing and is now required to grant the motion.
 The court will find the person guilty when the motion is granted.
 The case can then be appealed to a higher court.
 A fresh trial can then be had in that court.

 For these reasons, The Law Office of Wilfred W. Yeargan prefers not to utilize the deferral program mentioned above for persons charged with domestic violence for the first time.
 It is preferable to negotiate an informal deferral with the prosecutor or Commonwealth Attorney.
-This may enable the client to avoid entering a plea of guilty and obtain dismissal of the charge within a shorter time.
+This may enable the client to avoid entering a guilty plea and obtain dismissal of the charge within a shorter time.
 The expungement option would then be available.
-Expensive treatment costs associated with the anger management program are avoided.
-And, of course, the defendant will not be at risk of a guilt finding if there is an arrest for another crime.
+The treatment costs of the anger management program are avoided.
+Finally, the defendant will not be at risk of a guilt finding if they are arrested for another crime.

 Completion of community service hours and voluntary counseling and/or anger management therapy before court may help a client avoid the deferral process and get the charges dismissed.